Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 ### Results: Unveiling the Topics!

-Now for the exciting part: interpreting the topics!
 By examining the top 10 terms for each of the 11 topics, we can discern the underlying themes.

 ```python
 for i, topic in enumerate(nmf_model.components_):
     print("Topic", i, ":",[token_list[x[1]] for x in sorted(zip(topic,range(len(topic))), reverse = True)[:t]])
 ```

-Here's what we found:
+Here's what was found:

 *   **Topic 0:** ['technology', 'phone', 'video', 'speed', 'generation', 'device', 'network', 'broadband', 'image', 'picture'] - **Technology & Digital Agenda**
 *   **Topic 1:** ['club', 'player', 'football', 'team', 'chelsea', 'game', 'season', 'manager', 'champion', 'league'] - **Football/Sports**